pincombe/factom-governance/0_Factom Governance Documents/Doc 006 - Working Group _ Committee Framework.md

         6. Discussion surrounding working group formation, subsequent
             > updates, and/or disbandment of working groups are posted
             > in the aforementioned Factom Protocol subforum, thereby
-            > "Factomizing" all public input and dialogue that occurs
+            > “Factomizing” all public input and dialogue that occurs
             > surrounding working group matters.

     3. Working Group Governance